chasebros/Gravity-Forms-Dropbox-Uploader/README.md

 ## 1.1 Updates (July 2015) ##

 Original Development by [Blue Liquid Designs](http://www.blueliquiddesigns.com.au).
-Partial re-write July 2015 by [Industrious Mouse](http://www.industriousmouse.co.uk).
+Partial re-write July 2015 by [Industrious](http://industrious.agency).

 ## Support ##

 The plugin is no longer under active development.
-If you would like to take over this project please contact enquire@blueliquiddesigns.com.au.

-The repository/plugin will not be maintained by Industrious Mouse, we've just added the updates to help anyone out with some issues listed in the changelog below.
+The repository/plugin will not be maintained by Industrious, we've just added the updates to help anyone out with some issues listed in the changelog below.

 * * *